 In March 2020, Governor Janet Mills identified the Port of Searsport as a leading site in Maine to support the transportation, assembly and fabrication of offshore wind turbines and called for a study to further analyze this opportunity.

-That study is now underway by Moffat and Nichol, which is evaluating the port’s assets and future needs to support offshore wind, which require assets that exceed most typically available port infrastructure due to their substantial size.
+That study, prepared by Moffat and Nichol, evaluated the port’s assets and future needs to support offshore wind, which require assets that exceed most typically available port infrastructure due to their substantial size.

-This evaluation, called the Port Infrastructure and Market Potential Assessment, is a milestone for the Maine Offshore Wind Initiative, which aims to identify development opportunities for offshore wind in the Gulf of Maine, which has the most natural wind resources of any area off the East Coast.
+This evaluation is a milestone for the Maine Offshore Wind Initiative, which aims to identify development opportunities for offshore wind in the Gulf of Maine, which has the most natural wind resources of any area off the East Coast.

 Maine’s second largest seaport, Searsport has served shipping and cargo needs since the 1700s.
 The Mack Point terminal is currently able to handle a diverse array of products including bulk piling, laydown, warehousing, liquid tank storage, and project cargo.
 A Searsport Intermodal Commodity Study (PDF) was completed in 2017 that will serve as a foundation for this report.